How Trump could secure the Republican presidential nomination in Tuesday's contests

 In Georgia and Washington, a candidate can win all of a district’s delegates by winning a vote majority in that district.
 In Mississippi, a candidate can win all 12 district delegates by winning a statewide vote majority.
 In all three states, if a candidate doesn’t meet the required vote-majority threshold, the district delegates are allocated in proportion to the vote in that district.
 Hawaii allocates its six district delegates proportionally according to caucus results, regardless of whether a candidate receives a vote majority.

-The first polls of the night close at 7 p.m.
+Polls closed at 7 p.m.
 EDT in Georgia, which has 59 Republican delegates, 42 of which are awarded in 14 congressional districts.
 At 8 p.m.
-EDT, voting ends in Mississippi, where 12 of the state’s 40 delegates are awarded by four congressional districts if no one wins a statewide majority.
+EDT, voting ended in Mississippi, where 12 of the state’s 40 delegates are awarded by four congressional districts if no one wins a statewide majority.
 At 11 p.m.
-EDT, polls close in Washington, which has 43 delegates, 30 of which are awarded in 10 congressional districts.
+EDT, polls will close in Washington, which has 43 delegates, 30 of which are awarded in 10 congressional districts.

 These three states account for 142 delegates.
-For Trump to win the nomination before the caucuses end in Hawaii, he’d need to win all but five of the delegates from Georgia, Mississippi and Washington.
+For Trump to win the nomination before the caucuses end in Hawaii at 2 a.m.
+EDT, he’d need to win all but 16 of the delegates from Georgia, Mississippi and Washington.

+The former president’s delegate total heading into Tuesday’s contests includes 11 delegates in Texas, which voted on March 5.
+The state party had previously planned to award the delegates at the state party convention in May.
+But the party announced Tuesday that the 11 delegates would be awarded to Trump based on the March 5 primary after saying there was a conflict with Republican National Committee rules.

+Candidates don’t officially become the Republican or Democratic presidential nominee until winning the vote at their party’s convention this summer.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.